-At the launch meeting in March 2019, the group identified two initial priorities to tackle as a through focused and industry led action teams:
+At the launch meeting in March 2019, the group identified two initial priorities to tackle through focused and industry led action teams:

 - 1. Talent Team: Build a talent pipeline through improved career awareness.
 The talent team has secured TALLO for a pilot marketing campaign targeting college non-completers.
 This campaign was planned to run under the SC Future Makers brand in an effort to not duplicate efforts.
-Prior to Covid, the group was also working with TALLO to target college non-completers to manufacturing careers, as a solution to the talent shortage.
-Since Covid, the group has pivoted to re-evaluate the talent shortage. - 2.
+Prior to COVID-19, the group was also working with TALLO to target college non-completers to manufacturing careers, as a solution to the talent shortage.
+Since COVID-19, the group has pivoted to re-evaluate the talent shortage. - 2.
 Middle Skills Team: Address technical skill gaps of entry level Maintenance Technicians.
-The middle skills team has unveiled the maintenance technician skills matrix, identified core competencies for curriculum and is working on the development of an exit assessment.
+The middle skills team has unveiled the Maintenance Technician Skills Matrix, identified core competencies for curriculum and is working on the development of an exit assessment.
 The team will work with the technical colleges to implement a shared curriculum.